 The salary and dividend split is the defining extraction decision for most owner-managed limited companies.
 A poorly structured split leaves thousands in unnecessary National Insurance.
 A well-structured split minimises combined tax across the company and personal layers.
 This guide explains the mechanics for 2026/27 with worked examples at different profit levels.

-The combination that minimises total tax typically involves: (1) salary set to either £9,100 (no employer NI) or £12,570 (full personal allowance, modest employer NI), (2) dividends up to the basic rate threshold (£50,270 minus salary) at 8.75%, (3) anything above that retained in the company or contributed to a pension.
+The combination that minimises total tax typically involves: (1) salary set to £12,570 (full personal allowance; employer NI covered by the Employment Allowance where eligible, otherwise outweighed by the corporation tax saving), or £5,000 for a sole-director company wanting zero employer NI, (2) dividends up to the basic rate threshold (£50,270 minus salary) at 10.75%, (3) anything above that retained in the company or contributed to a pension.

 Personal allowance: £12,570.
 The first £12,570 of personal income is tax-free.
 With salary set at £12,570, the entire personal allowance is used by salary.
 Dividends then start at zero tax until £500 allowance is exhausted.